juk0de/mtf2json/README.md

 ### Latest Supported MegaMekLab Version
 `0.49.19.1`

+### Limitations

+The MTF files are missing important information that is currenty not available in JSON either:
+- Weapon damage, heat and ranges
+- Ammunition quantity per slot

+While it makes sense not to duplicate this data in each MTF file, I hoped that it would be available in some easy-to-import format, e.g. CSV files.
+However, I have not been able to find anything like that.
+It seems that much of this information is hardcoded in JAVA.

 ### Testing

-Testing `mtf2json` is challenging, mostly because the MTF format is so loosely specified.
-I'm still not sure if I've actually seen all possible keys and understood all supported value syntaxes.
-Since there are over 4000 MTF files in MegaMek, I can't manually verify all conversion results.
-If you have trouble converting an MTF file, create a Github issue and append the file, so I can verify and fix the issue.
+Testing mtf2json is challenging, primarily because the MTF format is so loosely specified.
+I'm still not sure if I've encountered all possible keys and understood all supported value syntaxes.
+Since there are over 4000 MTF files in MegaMek, I cannot manually verify all conversion results.
+If you encounter trouble converting an MTF file, please create a GitHub issue and attach the file so I can verify and fix the issue.

 ## JSON Structure and Examples

-Here are some comparisons of sections from an MTF file and their JSON counterpart:
+Here are some comparisons of sections from an MTF file and their JSON counterparts:

 ### The Basic Stuff